iavr/drvq/README.md

 Installation, building
 ----------------------

 No installation is needed.
-Command-line tools under folder `src` illustrate how the library may be used and may be compiled with minimal options without a Makefile; scripts under folder `run/` show how a tool may be compiled and executed, using either `Clang` or `GCC`.
+Command-line tools under folder `/src` illustrate how the library may be used and may be compiled with minimal options without a Makefile; scripts under folder `run/` show how a tool may be compiled and executed, using either `Clang` or `GCC`.

 `drvq` has only been tested on [clang 3.3](http://llvm.org/releases/download.html#3.3) and [g++ 4.8.1](http://gcc.gnu.org/gcc-4.8/) on Linux, but it should be straightfoward to use on other platforms.